Interior

 What is it like on the inside?

 Quirky is the first word that springs to mind.
-You see, Citroen has had a go at reinventing the cabin, while retaining its comfort focused approach.
+You see, Citroen has had a go at reinventing the cabin while retaining its comfort-focused approach.
+All C3s get a compact steering wheel in curious, two-spoke form.
+We don't love it; you might.

-All C3s get a compact steering wheel (similarly sized to that you find in a Peugeot), a head-up display in place of a traditional instrument cluster (viewed over the top of the steering wheel, as, er, you do in a Peugeot), a fabric-wrapped horizontal dashboard, plus Citroen’s advanced comfort seats (read armchairs).
+A head-up display takes the place of a traditional instrument cluster and is viewed over the top of the steering wheel, as you do in a Peugeot, while there's a fabric-wrapped horizontal dashboard plus Citroen’s advanced comfort seats.

 Is it actually comfortable?

 Very much so.
-The growth spurt has meant seating is raised by 76mm compared to the current version, while there’s now more legroom, headroom and elbow room.
+The armchair-like front seats have also been redesigned to be more enveloping and provide better lateral support, and we found them lovely and soft.
+Its minor growth spurt on before has meant seating is raised by 76mm compared to the current version, while there’s now more legroom, headroom and elbow room.

 Indeed, Citroen claims there’s 30mm more headroom and 21mm more elbow room for front passengers, and 19mm more elbow room and 20mm more legroom in the rear, “compared to market average”, whatever that means.
+It's tight in the back if you've got full-size adults up front and you won't be carrying four grown-ups too far, too often.
+But family life can be swallowed up with careful packing.

 Boot space, meanwhile, is up by 10 litres versus the old C3 to 310 litres, and feels noticeably deep.
 Beware the high load lip, mind.